Which of the following statements about enzymes is correct? | Study Prep in Pearson+

 1

-Understand the role of enzymes in biochemical reactions: Enzymes are biological catalysts that speed up chemical reactions by lowering the activation energy required for the reaction to proceed.
+Step 1: Begin by understanding the role of enzymes in biochemical reactions.
+Enzymes are biological catalysts that speed up reactions by lowering the activation energy required for the reaction to proceed.

-Clarify the concept of activation energy: Activation energy is the minimum energy required for reactants to transform into products.
-Enzymes achieve this by stabilizing the transition state, making it easier for the reaction to occur.
+Step 2: Clarify the concept of activation energy.
+Activation energy is the minimum energy required for reactants to transform into products.
+Enzymes decrease this energy barrier, making reactions occur more efficiently.

-Address the statement 'Enzymes lower the activation energy of chemical reactions without being consumed': This is correct because enzymes are not consumed or permanently altered during the reaction.
-They can be reused multiple times.
+Step 3: Address the statement 'Enzymes are permanently altered and used up during the reaction.'
+This is incorrect because enzymes are not consumed or permanently altered during the reaction.
+They remain unchanged and can catalyze multiple reactions.

-Evaluate the statement 'Enzymes are consumed in chemical reactions and must therefore be replenished': This is incorrect because enzymes remain unchanged after the reaction and do not need to be replenished.
+Step 4: Evaluate the statement 'Enzymes act as reactants in biochemical reactions.'
+This is also incorrect because enzymes are not reactants; they facilitate the reaction without being part of the reactants or products.

-Analyze the remaining statements: 'Enzymes are only effective at very high temperatures' is incorrect because enzymes typically function optimally at specific temperatures, often close to physiological conditions.
-'Enzymes increase the equilibrium constant of a reaction' is also incorrect because enzymes do not alter the equilibrium constant; they only speed up the rate at which equilibrium is reached.
+Step 5: Confirm the correct statement: 'Enzymes are not consumed in the reactions they catalyze and can be used repeatedly.'
+This is accurate because enzymes retain their structure and function after catalyzing a reaction, allowing them to be reused.

 Related Videos